jpuka/mushi-identifier/README.md

 - [x] Web app: Implement a simple REST API with Docker and FastAPI
 - [ ] Web app: Study security best practices and make the API public on a VPS.
 - [ ] Mobile app: Optimize model for mobile - do weight pruning and quantization, convert to Tensorflow lite
-- [ ] Mobile app: Deploy the model on mobile and develop the app
+- [ ] Mobile app: Wrap the model in an app and deploy on mobile

 **Additional steps**

 - [ ] Web app: Implement a simple frontend for the web API, so it is easy to use with a browser.
-- [ ] Based on the model prediction, present yes/no-questions to the user ("If you cut the bottom, does it bleed white? y/n") to verify the species.
+- [ ] Based on the model prediction, present yes/no-questions to the user ("If you cut the bottom, does it bleed white? y/n") to help verify the species.